Audition Songs for My Fair Lady – By Character

-If you’re looking for audition songs for My Fair Lady, it’s best to choose a timeless song from classic musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for My Fair Lady, it’s fitting to choose a song from classic musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because My Fair Lady premiered in 1956, the audition songs below are drawn from musicals between the 1950s and 1960s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.